Photonsters/anycubic-photon-docs/FAQ.md

 - New Anycubic slicing software instead of Chitu CBD-Tech slicer.
 Photon-S sliced files cannot be printed on original Photon, and vice versa.
 - Plastic shell/chassis instead of all metal stamped steel chassis.
 - Two column guide sliders on the same central Z lead screw instead of a single column slide.
 (Note that these are just simple sliders on guide rods, not recirculating bearing linear rails.)
-- Exposure unit consists of a 38W 4X7 UV LED array instead of a 25W 4X4 UV LED source.
+- Exposure unit consists of a 38W 4X7 UV LED lensed array instead of a 25W 4X4 UV LED reflector cone source.
 - Dual "filtration" units instead of a single unit.
 - 10mm taller print capability on the Z axis.
 - Build plate surface is machined flat after texture blasting and blue anodizing, otherwise exactly the same.
-- Most other components such as LCD, vat, build plate, carriage arm, etc., remain exactly the same.
+- Most other components such as the LCD, vat, build plate, carriage arm, etc., remain exactly the same.

 Disassembly and [internal photos (FB link)](https://www.facebook.com/groups/AnycubicPhoton/permalink/1609289172549052/) of the Photon-S by Michael Morairty.

 ### I've just bought a Photon, what accessories should I get?
 - [What you need before printing](http://makerfun3d.com/toolbox-resin-printers) by Kevin Rank.
-(Note that the UV curing suggestion, while usable, is not the optimal 405nm wavelength required).
+(Note that the UV curing suggestion, while usable, is not of the optimal 405nm wavelength required).
 - [Here's a video](https://youtu.be/OqJIF1E7MIg) showing some of the basic accessories needed, plus how to filter resin and vat cleaning by Garret Bertrand.
-- You will also need a known good branded USB stick, formatted FAT32. **The included usb stick is known to be problematic and prone to failure.** Transfer all the files from it to your known good USB stick and use that one instead.
+- You will also need a known good branded USB stick (beware of fakes), formatted FAT32. **The included usb stick is known to be problematic and prone to eventual failure.** Transfer all the files from it to your known good USB stick and use that instead.

 ### I've just received my new Photon, should I update the firmware first?
-No, it's not necessary.
+No, it's not necessary, and not recommended at all.
 In fact, your new printer may have newer firmware than what's available on Anycubic's website.

 **Do not update** if your Photon is working well, besides a chance of bricking your new printer there are no significant extra features or benefits in doing so.